pradi0809/infra-gpt-spring/README.md

 The application is configured to connect to Ollama running on localhost:11434 using the Mistral model.
 You can modify these settings in `src/main/resources/application.yml`.

-## GPU Acceleration (Optional)
+## GPU Acceleration

+The application is configured to use NVIDIA GPU acceleration by default.
+This significantly improves the performance of the AI model.
+Requirements:

+- NVIDIA GPU with CUDA support
+- NVIDIA Container Toolkit installed (nvidia-docker)

-If you have an NVIDIA GPU, you can enable GPU acceleration by uncommenting the relevant section in the `docker-compose.yaml` file.
+If you don't have a compatible GPU, you can disable this feature by commenting out the `deploy` section in the `docker-compose.yaml` file.

 ## Project Structure